-A Rhinoceros called Miss Clara
+A Rhinoceros called ‘Miss Clara’ (1738-1758)

 An enterprising Dutch sea captain, Douwe Mout van der Meer (1705-?), brought a young Indian rhinoceros to the Netherlands in 1741 and then toured her extensively across Europe.
-As the first example to have been seen on mainland Europe since 1579, she caused a sensation.
-She was christened Miss Clara, and images of her were painted, printed, modelled in ceramics and sculpted in marble.
-Only two other bronze versions of this brilliantly characterful model are known, in the Louvre and the Victoria and Albert Museum, London.
+As the first example to have been seen in mainland Europe since 1579, she caused a sensation.
+She was christened ‘Miss Clara’, and images of her were painted, printed, modelled in ceramics and sculpted in marble.
+Only one other bronze version of this brilliantly characterful model is known, in the Victoria and Albert Museum, London.
 A purported third version in the Louvre never existed, a product of a misunderstanding that has been much repeated in the literature.